tgstation/tgstation/code/datums/ai/README.md

 ## AI Behavior

 AI behaviors are the actions an AI can take.
 These can range from "Do an emote" to "Attack this target".
-Any dynamic data should be stored in the blackboard, to allow different controllers to use the same behaviors.
+Any dynamic data such as target should be stored in the blackboard

 # Guides: